2013 United Nations Climate Change Conference: Location and participation

 The location of UNFCCC talks are rotated by regions throughout United Nations countries.
 In 2013 Warsaw, the capital and largest city in Poland, was chosen to represent the Eastern European Group in the COP 19 Presidency.

-The choice of Poland has been criticised by environmental organizations, including Greenpeace, because of the country's lack of commitment to reduce its use of fossil fuels and increase use of renewable energy.
+The choice of Poland has been criticized by environmental organizations, including Greenpeace, because of the country's lack of commitment to reduce its use of fossil fuels and increase use of renewable energy.
 As of 2013, 88% of Poland's electricity is sourced from coal, as compared to the global average of 68% electricity from fossil fuels.
 Its officials have been blocking EU proposals to more effectively act against global warming.
-Standing alone against the other EU member states, in 2011 Poland blocked the proposed emission targets for 2050, and its environment minister Marcin Korolec (president of the conference) declared himself sceptical about the EU's strategy of leading by example.
+Today, Poland's electricity is roughly 71% sourced from coal.
+In 2011, Poland went against the other EU member states, by blocking the proposed net-zero emissions target for 2050.
+In addition, its environment minister, and president of the conference, Marcin Korolec, said that he was skeptical about the EU's strategy of leading by example.

 Over 10,000 participants from 189 countries registered to attend the conference, but only 134 ministers announced participation.
 Four countries that are among the most vulnerable to climate change were represented by their president or prime minister: Tuvalu, Nauru, Ethiopia and Tanzania.
 Polish Prime Minister Donald Tusk dismissed Korolec in preference for a politician who would be better able to deliver a "radical acceleration of shale gas operations" in the country.
 However, he said that Korolec would remain the government's plenipotentiary for the conference.